 We participate in Advent and Lent Groups and other study from time to time.
 See ‘Events’ for details of current groups.

 Readers and Intercessors

 There is a team of about nine readers and nine intercessors for both Sunday services and the Thursday morning service, with the rota organised by a member of the congregation and published every three months.

 Links with other organisations

-Christ Church maintains links with other local clergy, the West Forth Area Council (a church grouping within the Edinburgh Diocese), local homeless project Fresh Start, and Christian Aid.
+Christ Church maintains links with other local clergy, the West Forth Area Council (a church grouping within the Edinburgh Diocese), Falkirk Homeless Project, Salvation Army and Christian Aid.